+Following the challenges of Brexit and Covid, the School's focus continues to be growing our student numbers.
+We are exploring new ways to bring the school to the attention of families who are looking for an international education using modern teaching techniques.
 The objectives of Lycée International de Londres remain consistent with those at the point of the School being established in September 2015, and the vision to create the School which began some years before.
 The School endeavours to create a nurturing and vibrant environment where students and adults thrive, sharing the joys of teaching and learning.
+The School has been a member of the Council of international Schools (CIS) since 2017.
+In October 2022 the school hosted the CIS evaluation visit which resulted in a thorough report on every aspect of the life and operation of the school.
+The School received CIS full accreditation at the end of 2022.

-Rooted in the tradition of French educational excellence, and aiming to offer the most modern pedagogical approaches, our ethos reflects our commitment to foster the development of the whole child along with collective achievement through mutual respect and dedication.
+Rooted in the tradition of educational excellence, and aiming to offer the most modern pedagogical approaches, our ethos reflects our commitment to foster the development of the whole child along with collective achievement through mutual respect and dedication.

 An enriching extra-curricular programme enables students to participate in activities that challenge them both intellectually and physically.
 Opening Minds classes allow Secondary students of all year groups in both programmes to explore new areas not traditionally taught in secondary schools.
-The Service Learning Programme, part of the School's wider Global Travel Programme, offers life-enriching experiences for students to explore different cultures and environments that exist in less fortunate conditions than those they are familiar with, and enables them to give back and enrich the lives of others through their service.
-Although these activities have been curtailed for the period of the pandemic they are resuming as conditions allow.
+The Service Learning Programme, part of the School's wider Global Travel Programme, offers life-enriching experiences for students of all ages to explore different cultures and environments that exist in less fortunate conditions than those they are familiar with, and enables them to give back and enrich the lives of others through their service.
+These activities were curtailed for the period of the pandemic.
+They will resume in 2022/2023 with a European focus to recognise the issues surrounding sustainability